Balsamic vinegar of Modena: Consortia

 In 1993 the Consorzio Tutela Aceto Balsamico di Modena was born, at the initiative of the largest and oldest manufacturers, for the valorization of the product, its defense, and diffusion worldwide.
 In 1998 the name was changed to Consorzio Aceto Balsamico di Modena, while keeping the statute unchanged.
 The consortium mark has been used since January 1999.

 The Consorzio Filiera Aceto Balsamico di Modena name adopted in 2010 from the Consorzio Produzione Certificata Aceto Balsamico di Modena brought together some of the biggest producers.

 In 2013 those two Consortia joined to form the Consorzio Tutela Aceto Balsamico di Modena.

 Lastly, between the enforcement and promotion bodies, there's the Comitato Produttori Indipendenti Aceto Balsamico di Modena, that together with the other two consortia was the promoter of the recognition request of the PGI by the European Union.

+Consortium Profile

+The Consorzio Tutela Aceto Balsamico di Modena has produced a simple labeling system to describe the taste and structure of an ABM.
+The label describes the body (corpo) of the vinegar in five segments, from the most tangy (agro) to the sweetest (dolce).
+Each level comes with specific requirements for density, total dry extract content, and net dry extract content.
+For vinegars that have been barrel-aged for more than three years, an "aged" (invecchiato) label may be added.
+The labeling system may only be used by producers that participate in the consortium.

+Note: total dry extract = net dry extract + reducing sugar content, all units in g/L.

+Each level is associated with its own sensory profile and recommended uses.

 Quality check

-The independent certification body is directly nominated by the Ministry of Agricultural, Food and Forestry Policies and it has the task of verifying compliance with the del Disciplinary of Production throughout the production process and the validity of the organoleptic properties of the Balsamic Vinegar before it's put on the market.
+The independent certification body is directly nominated by the Ministry of Agricultural, Food and Forestry Policies and it has the task of verifying compliance with the del Disciplinary of Production throughout the production process and the validity of the organoleptic properties of the balsamic vinegar before it is put on the market.
 Each lot intended for bottling (reserved only to authorized and certified centers) must meet the respect of the Disciplinary of Production.